hideya/langchain-mcp-tools-ts/README.md

 The library automatically handles schema compatibility for different LLM providers:

-- **Google Gemini**: Sanitizes schemas to remove unsupported properties (logs warnings when changes are made)
-- **OpenAI Structured Outputs**: Makes optional fields nullable as required by OpenAI's specification
+- **OpenAI Structured Outputs**:
+  Makes optional fields nullable as required by OpenAI's strict specification.
-- **Anthropic Claude**: Works with schemas as-is
-- **Other providers**: Generally compatible with standard JSON schemas
+  Most MCP servers use standard JSON Schema practices (optional fields without explicit nullable), so this transformation is applied automatically without logging.

+- **Google Gemini**:
+  Sanitizes schemas to remove unsupported properties like `exclusiveMinimum` and unsupported string formats.
-Schema transformations are applied automatically and logged at the `warn` level when changes are made, helping you identify which MCP servers might need upstream schema fixes for optimal compatibility.
+  Schema transformations are logged at the `warn` level when changes are made, helping you identify which MCP servers might need upstream schema fixes for optimal Gemini compatibility.

+- **Anthropic Claude**: Works with schemas as-is using standard JSON Schema validation

+- **Other providers**: Generally compatible with standard JSON schemas after automatic transformations

+The library handles these compatibility requirements transparently, allowing you to use existing MCP servers with any supported LLM provider without modification.

 ### Resource Management